SkyWriter/maybevoid.com/posts/2019-01-27-getting-started-haskell-nix.md

 other non-Haskell projects with Nix as well after mastering it.

 ## Setup

-This tutorial is mainly based on Gabriel Gonzalez's guide to using [Haskell with Nix](https://github.com/Gabriel439/haskell-nix).
-To keep things simple
-I will skip the more advanced topics and focus on starting a bare minimal Haskell project with Nix.

 The first step is to install Nix on your machine following the instructions at [https://nixos.org/nix/](https://nixos.org/nix/).